 The Basilica San Marco is Venice's crown jewel.
 Situated at the eastern end of Piazza San Marco, the cathedral was built around 1078 on the site of an earlier house of worship.
 It is famously the home of the remains of the apostle Mark, which were...

 Piazza San Marco, 57, 30124 Venezia VE, Italy

 During the day, the Piazza San Marco in Venice is an overwhelming flurry of activity, but once the sun sets, you'd be surprised at just how much a sense of ease and languor settles in.
 Life simply slows down as the crowds depart.
 Stop by...

-Two things you need to know about gondola rides in Venice: 1 - They're worth it.
-2 - The price is agreed beforehand, and is standard.
-Knowing those two things, you can happily hop aboard this traditional Venetian mode of transport and relax,...
+Two things you need to know about gondola rides in Venice: They're worth it; and the price is agreed beforehand.
+Knowing those two things, you can happily hop aboard this traditional Venetian mode of transport and relax, because, touristy as it...

 Piazza di Trevi, 00187 Roma RM, Italy

 Fontana di Trevi is, as it should be, one of the most visited landmarks in Rome.
 Seeing it is worth the blind stumble through narrow stone streets and alleyways.
 But do so at night (and in the rain, if possible) to be rewarded with...